data-8/textbook/chapter2/intro.md

-While we have been able to make several interesting observations about data by simply running our eyes down the numbers in a table, our task becomes much harder as tables been larger.
+While we have been able to make several interesting observations about data by simply running our eyes down the numbers in a table, our task becomes much harder as tables become larger.
 In data science, a picture can be worth a thousand numbers.

 We saw an example of this earlier in the text, when we examined John Snow's map